 University of Puget Sound is proud to be the permanent repository of the Abby Williams Hill Collection.
 The collection features the paintings, works on paper, writings, and ephemera of this early Tacoma artist.
 Abby Williams Hill (1861–1943) was a painter and activist with an insatiable love of travel and learning.
 Just as her artwork provides us with a lasting vision of many of the iconic sights of the American West, her papers paint a remarkably rich picture of American life between the Civil War and World War II.
-The collection was donated to Puget Sound by Hill's daughter, Mrs. Romayne (Ina) Hill.
+The collection was donated to Puget Sound by Hill's daughter, Mrs. Ina Hill.

-Several of Hill's paintings are on permanent display in the Collins Memorial Library, outside the Slater Museum of Natural History, and in the Schneebeck Concert Hall on the University of Puget Sound campus.
+Many of Hill's paintings are on permanent display in the Collins Memorial Library and other spaces on campus.
 Hill's personal papers are held in the Archives & Special Collections in the Collins Memorial Library.
 Additional information about Hill can be found in the links on the right, including access to images of her artwork and an inventory of her personal papers.